D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You must deploy a tool that support both:
 - the types of migration
-- the requirements from teh Marketing team
+- the requirements from the Marketing team

 Which tool do you choose?